Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.4.18-beta-release-notes.md

 #### ASP.NET Core support

 This version introduces ASP.NET core support.
 In order to use it, you need to create [a new empty ASP.NET Core project](https://docs.asp.net/en/latest/getting-started.html).

+Install the following packages: WampSharp.AspNetCore.WebSockets.Server, WampSharp.NewtonsoftMsgpack (you can also install only WampSharp.NewtonsoftJson if you're not interested in MsgPack support).

 Change your current Statup class to the following class

 ```csharp
 public class Startup